 Join Us

-NOTE: If you want to apply for a Marie Skłodowska-Curie action to join the SalGo Team (Next deadline projected for Sept), please contact me before the 15th of May.
+NOTE: If you want to apply for a Marie Skłodowska-Curie action to join the SalGo Team (Next deadline projected for Sept), please contact me before the end of May.
 Please note that this type of highly competitive fellowships require a significant effort/amount of time by both the applicant and the host to be successful.

 Postdoc positions currently available: